pantadeusz/raspigcd/README.md

 ## Build

 You can build the program on any Linux distribution.
-If the host is not Raspberry PI, then the build would generate everything, but this will not work.
-You will be able to only execute gcode to generate image.
+If the host is not Raspberry PI, then you will be able to only execute gcode to generate image (see the example below).

 ### Makefile